 Babcock arrived in Blacksburg following two and a half years as the Director of Athletics at the University of Cincinnati and five years at the University of Missouri, where he served as the Executive Associate Director of Athletics.
 His background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.
-In his introductory press conference, Babcock cited three guiding principles for his vision for the athletic department's future: commitment to comprehensive excellence, centering the department's focus on the student-athlete experience, and engaging the community.

-During his two-year stint as the AD at Cincinnati, Babcock initiated a new administrative structure within the department, proposed a comprehensive vision and capital campaign for athletic facility enhancement including an $86-million renovation and expansion to Nippert Stadium, the school’s football stadium.
-He also set forth a scholarship enhancement plan for Olympic sports, crafted a three-year strategic plan for all facets of the program, hired head coaches in football, baseball, men’s track and field, lacrosse, volleyball and women’s soccer and implemented numerous external relations strategies to connect and engage with Bearcats’ alumni, donors, fans and students.

-The 2012-13 season was another successful one for the Bearcats that saw the football team win its fourth conference championship in five seasons and the men's basketball squad earned a spot in the NCAA Tournament for the third straight year.
-Former national coach of the year Tommy Tuberville was hired as the football head coach, David Tepe won the BIG EAST Men's Golf Individual Championship and the Bearcats had three track All-Americans, Mackenzie Fields (pole vault) indoors and Josh Dangel (pole vault) and Terrence Somerville (110 hurdles) outdoors.

-Update | Babcock arrived in Blacksburg following two and a half years as the Director of Athletics at the University of Cincinnati and five years at the University of Missouri, where he served as the Executive Associate Director of Athletics.
-His background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.
 In his introductory press conference, Babcock cited three guiding principles for his vision for the athletics department's future: commitment to comprehensive excellence, centering the department's focus on the student-athlete experience, and engaging the community.

 During his two-year stint as the AD at Cincinnati, Babcock initiated a new administrative structure within the department, proposed a comprehensive vision and capital campaign for athletics facility enhancement, including an $86-million renovation and expansion to Nippert Stadium, the school’s football stadium.
 He also set forth a scholarship enhancement plan for Olympic sports, crafted a three-year strategic plan for all facets of the program, hired head coaches in football, baseball, men’s track and field, lacrosse, volleyball and women’s soccer and implemented numerous external relations strategies to connect and engage with Bearcats’ alumni, donors, fans and students.

 Babcock’s last full season at Cincinnati (2012-13) was successful one for the Bearcats that saw the football team win its fourth conference championship in five seasons and the men’s basketball squad earned a spot in the NCAA Tournament for the third straight year.